godotengine/godot-docs/classes/class_canvasitem.rst

 If ``filled`` is ``true``, the circle will be filled with the ``color`` specified.
 If ``filled`` is ``false``, the circle will be drawn as a stroke with the ``color`` and ``width`` specified.

-If ``width`` is negative, then two-point primitives will be drawn instead of a four-point ones.
+If ``width`` is negative, then two-point primitives will be drawn instead of four-point ones.
 This means that when the CanvasItem is scaled, the lines will remain thin.
 If this behavior is not desired, then pass a positive ``width`` like ``1.0``.

 If ``antialiased`` is ``true``, half transparent "feathers" will be attached to the boundary, making outlines smooth.